wdonat/jumpstarting_sdr/README.md

-dsd binary and other software for the book Jumpstarting SDR from Make Publications.
+dsd binary for the book Jumpstarting SDR from Pragmatic.